Found by AI

 SEO (Search Engine Optimization) is the practice of improving a website's visibility in traditional search engine results through keyword targeting, technical site health, content relevance, and backlink acquisition.

-Google processes approximately 15 billion queries per day and holds 89-90% of global search share.
+Google processes roughly 15 billion queries per day and holds 89-90% of global search share.
 Organic search still drives 48.5% of global web traffic.
-No business should abandon SEO in 2026 — it remains the highest-volume discovery channel.
+No business should abandon SEO in 2026 - it's still the highest-volume discovery channel.

-But SEO's monopoly on discovery is eroding.
-When a Google AI Overview appears above organic results, the average organic click-through rate drops by 58% (Ahrefs, 2025).
+But SEO's share is shifting.
+When a Google AI Overview appears above organic results, average organic CTR drops 58% (Ahrefs, 2025).
 Gartner predicts traditional search volume will drop 25% by 2026.
-The businesses that treat SEO as their only optimization strategy are losing ground to those that have added GEO — and will lose further to those who prepare for AEO.
+Businesses treating SEO as their only strategy are losing ground to those that added GEO - and the gap will widen as AEO matures.

-Where SEO still wins: High-volume transactional queries, local pack visibility, product category pages, and any context where users browse multiple results rather than accepting a single recommendation.
+Where SEO still wins: High-volume transactional queries, local pack visibility, product category pages, and any context where users browse multiple results instead of accepting a single recommendation.

 GEO: The Current Battleground

-GEO (Generative Engine Optimization) is the practice of structuring content so that AI assistants — ChatGPT, Perplexity, Claude, Gemini, and Google AI Overviews — cite your business in their generated responses.
+GEO (Generative Engine Optimization) is the practice of structuring content so that AI assistants - ChatGPT, Perplexity, Claude, Gemini, and Google AI Overviews - can understand, compare, and potentially cite your business in generated responses.

-The fundamental shift: AI assistants don't rank ten results.
+The shift: AI assistants don't rank ten results.
 They synthesize one answer.
-When someone asks ChatGPT "best accountant for startups in Amsterdam," the AI doesn't show a list — it recommends one or two businesses by name.
-Being that recommendation is the new competitive advantage.
+When someone asks ChatGPT "best accountant for startups in Amsterdam," the AI may not show a list - it may recommend one or two businesses by name.
+Being eligible for that recommendation is the new competitive advantage.

 Semrush research (June 2025) found AI-referred visitors convert at 4.4x the rate of organic search visitors.
-The mechanism is pre-qualification: the AI completes the research and comparison phase for the user, sending buyers rather than browsers.
+The mechanism is pre-qualification: the AI does the research and comparison for the user, sending buyers rather than browsers.

 The opportunity is still wide open.
 Only 47% of brands have any deliberate GEO strategy.
 The top 20 domains capture 66% of all AI citations, and citation concentration grew 293% in just two months (February 2025).
-First-movers are compounding their advantage.
-The window is open, but it is narrowing.
+First-movers are compounding their advantage, and the gap between cited and uncited brands is widening.

 What GEO requires: Structured answer capsules, attributed statistics, FAQ schema, E-E-A-T signals, editorial content with cited sources, and presence across AI-indexed directories and review platforms.